thomasantony/simplepipe/README.md

 **simplepipe** is a simple functional pipelining library for Python.
 It was facilitate the composition of small tasks, defined as pure functions to accomplish a complex objective.

+# Installation

+The following command will install the package in your python environment.

+    python setup.py install

+Submission to PyPI is in progress.

 # Examples
-**simplepipe** allows you to define a list of functions executed in a sequence that uses data in a workspace and returns an updated workspace.
+**simplepipe** allows you to define a list of functions executed in a sequence that uses data in a workspace and returns a new, updated workspace.
+The original workspace is unaffected.

 ## Single output functions